abhinendra2005/File_compressor/README.md

 A high-performance, command-line lossless file compressor and decompressor written in C++17.
 It utilizes the **Huffman Coding** algorithm to achieve entropy-based data compression.

-The project has **zero external dependencies** and uses only standard C++ library headers.
+This project contains **zero external dependencies** and uses only standard C++ library headers.

 ---

 ## Key Features

-* **True Bit-Packing Logic**: Performs actual bit-level operations (`<<`, `|`, `&`) to pack 8 bits into a single byte (`unsigned char`) before writing to disk, avoiding slow and space-inefficient string representations of `"0"` and `"1"`.
+* **Bit-Packing Logic**: The implementation uses bit-level operations (`<<`, `|`, `&`) to pack 8 bits into a single byte (`unsigned char`) before writing to disk, avoiding slow and space-inefficient string representations of `"0"` and `"1"`.
-* **Automatic "Store Mode" Fallback**: Solves the "small files grow larger" problem.
-If the overhead of storing the Huffman frequency table exceeds the potential savings (common in tiny or highly random files), the compressor falls back to storing the raw file as-is with a single flag byte, guaranteeing the file never grows.
+* **"Store Mode" Fallback**: Solves the "small files grow larger" problem.
+If the overhead of storing the Huffman frequency table exceeds the potential savings (common in tiny or highly random files), the compressor automatically falls back to storing the raw file as-is with a single flag byte, guaranteeing the file never grows.
 * **Deterministic Tie-Breaking (Stable Tree Construction)**: Nodes with equal frequencies are ordered using sequential unique IDs.
 This guarantees that the compression and decompression phases construct the exact same binary tree, regardless of compile-time memory layouts or platform-specific sorting differences.
-* **Header & Padding Management**: Prepends the original file size to the compressed file.
-The decompressor decodes exactly this number of bytes and stops, seamlessly ignoring trailing padding bits in the final byte.
+* **Header & Padding Management**: The original file size is prepended to the compressed file.
+The decompressor decodes exactly this number of bytes and stops, ignoring trailing padding bits in the final byte.
-* **Leak-Free Memory Management**: Destructors recursively traverse and delete tree nodes, ensuring zero heap memory leaks.
+* **Memory Management**: Destructors recursively traverse and delete tree nodes, ensuring zero heap memory leaks in the application.

 ---